 The funding was led by venture capital companies based in Korea, including KB Investment Co.
 Ltd., KTB Network Co.
 Ltd., Partners Investment Co.
 Ltd., IMM Investment Corp., E&Venture Partners Inc. and Company K Partners Ltd. The company received KRW4.5 billion in a series A round in 2018 led by KB Investment and Solidus Investment Co.
 Ltd., which has driven the biopharma's core platform technology development.

 Founded in 2016, the firm is led by professor Seung Bum Park at the Chemistry Department of Seoul National University, based in the Creative Research Initiative (CRI) Center for Chemical Proteomics.
-Spark focuses on developing first-in-class small-molecule therapeutics by integrating biology, chemistry, proteomics and informatics.
+Spark focuses on developing first-in-class small-molecule therapies by integrating biology, chemistry, proteomics and informatics.
 It has three original platform technologies and six candidates.

 Spark is developing three programs in cancer treatment and one each in CNS, metabolic disease and CVD.
 The cancer candidates are targeting inflamed tumors, non-inflamed tumors and refractory tumors.
 The CNS treatment candidate targets Alzheimer's and Parkinson's diseases.
 The metabolic disease candidate aims to treat NAFLD and nonalcoholic steatohepatitis (NASH), while the CVD drug targets calcific aortic valve stenosis.
-All the programs are in discovery stage, except for the inflamed tumor therapy candidate, which will move to preclinical stages soon.
+All the programs are in the discovery stage, except for the inflamed tumor therapy candidate, which will move to preclinical stages soon.

 The second step is Seoul-Fluor (SF), a system to present a series of fluorescent small molecules and monitor various biological events.
 It shows tunable and predictable emission colors covering a full visible-color range, so that the company can tune the color of the molecules to their research goals.